Stop! Your Lease Extension in Salisbury Could Be FREE

 A Salisbury lease depreciates with the years remaining on the lease.

-Salisbury property with a lease extension is almost the same value as a freehold
+Salisbury property with a lease extension has roughly the same value as a freehold

 Lender Requirement